LagosPortugalGuide.com

 Day 7 - Day trip to Praia de Luz and Burgau (ideal for cycling)

-Note: A car is not needed for this itinerary, and is doable via public transport and Uber.
+Note: A car is not needed for this itinerary; the whole week is doable by public transport and Uber.

 Related articles: 1 week in Lagos - 3 days in Lagos

-Lagos is a fantastic destination for a family holiday.
-The city has a wide selection of family-friendly hotels, restaurants are welcoming to children, and the atmosphere is much more relaxed than larger resort towns such as Albufeira or Praia da Rocha.
+Lagos is one of the finest family destinations in the Algarve, and what sets it apart is the atmosphere.
+The city has a wide selection of family-friendly hotels, restaurants are welcoming to children, and the overall pace is noticeably more relaxed than larger resort towns such as Albufeira or Praia da Rocha.
+You are staying in a real Portuguese city with your family, not a purpose-built holiday complex.

-The beaches are ideal for children, with golden sands and clean waters supervised by lifeguards during the summer.
-The western side of Meia Praia and the beaches within the Ponta da Piedade headland are sheltered from the region's powerful waves and strong currents.
+The beaches are ideal for children.
+Golden sands, clean waters, and lifeguards on duty throughout the summer.
+The western end of Meia Praia and the cove beaches tucked within the Ponta da Piedade headland are naturally sheltered from the strong currents and powerful waves that affect other parts of the Algarve coast, which is a real reassurance when you have little ones splashing about.

-Lagos Zoo is a great excursion for younger children, while children of all ages will enjoy the dolphin-watching boat trips that depart from the harbour.
-For older children and teenagers, there is the Slide & Splash water park, Zoomarine marine park and the high rope courses at Parque Aventura.
-Lagos is also a great location to learn how to surf.
+For activities, Lagos Zoo is a lovely half-day out for younger children, while the dolphin-watching boat trips from the harbour appeal to all ages.
+Older children and teenagers will enjoy the Slide & Splash water park, the Zoomarine marine park, and the high rope courses at Parque Aventura.
+Lagos is also one of the best places in Portugal for children to take their first surf lesson, with a number of well-established surf schools running beginner sessions at Porto de Mós and Meia Praia.

-These are not just hollow recommendations.
-I brought my brother and his family to Lagos, and they had a brilliant time.
-The kids had beaches, activities and ice creams while my brother and his wife could head out in the evenings for romantic meals, and I got to play uncle.
+These are not hollow recommendations.
+I brought my brother and his family to Lagos, and they had a brilliant time here.
+The kids had beaches, activities and endless ice creams, my brother and his wife managed a few quiet dinners out in the evenings, and I got to play the doting uncle for a week.

-The low season is from November until Easter, but as Lagos has a large permanent population and is popular with remote workers, all restaurants and bars remain open year-round.
-Lagos should never be considered a winter sun destination, but the Algarve will have some of the best weather in mainland Europe between November and February.
+The low season runs from November to Easter, and here Lagos has a distinct advantage over smaller Algarve resorts.
+Because the city has a large permanent population and a well-established community of remote workers, almost all the restaurants, cafés and bars stay open through the winter.
+Lagos should not be thought of as a winter sun destination, but between November and February the Algarve enjoys some of the mildest, sunniest weather anywhere in mainland Europe, and Lagos is one of the best places to experience it.

 Related article: When to visit Lagos